The most popular type of superannuation pension is an account-based pension, which is also the main type of super pension available to retirees.

 Not many allocated pensions still exist, and if they do, they can be found in older SMSFs.
 The allocated pension is the predecessor to the account-based pension.
 The allocated pension has minimum and maximum payment requirements.

 Although not a super pension, you can purchase an annuity with superannuation money.
 The key difference with an annuity (compared with a super pension), is that you can guarantee the amount of income you receive each year.
 Depending on the product, and depending on prevailing interest rates, such a product can be expensive, but it depends on how much ‘peace of mind’ is worth to you.
-The federal government is encouraging more flexible annuities to give retirees more options (for more information on annuities, see SuperGuide article Peace of mind, at a cost: 10 things to know about annuities).
+The federal government is encouraging more flexible annuities to give retirees more options (for more information on annuities, see SuperGuide article What are annuities, and will they work for me?).

 For more information…